primatejs/primate/docs/docs/use-cases.md

 };
 ```

-If we assume a client sent the following HTTP request.
+If we assume a client sent this HTTP request.

 ```http
 POST /comment/1?timestamps=UTC HTTP/1.1